ignatandrei/RecordVisitors/README.md

 This project helps you to record what visitors have you on the site.
 It does not enforce [authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-5.0)

-You can see the latest 5 minutes visitors by browsing to /recordVisitors/AllVisitors5Min
+You can see the latest 5 minutes visitors by browsing to /recordVisitors/AllVisitors5Min or /recordVisitors/AllVisitors/5

 # How to use it